James Robinson: We See The Change.

 James is a major in Environmental Sciences and Policy at Duke University (Class of 2020) and pursuing his Certificate in Documentary Studies from the Center For Documentary Studies at Duke University.

-This exhibition is one in a series of professional development opportunities for students at Duke University by the Power Plant Gallery.
+This exhibit is supported by the Office of the Vice Provost for the Arts—Duke Arts and based on a photo book that was assembled as an independent study project with Michaela O’Brien through the Department of Art, Art History, and Visual Studies.
+It is one in a series of professional development opportunities for students at Duke University by the Power Plant Gallery.
 Students are selected based on nominations from faculty and staff for a one- to two-week solo show, and work closely with the Power Plant Gallery to develop and produce their exhibition.